BrechtWts/SuffixTransformerNetwork/README.md

 The exact same training procedure, including, i.a., the [AdamW](https://pytorch.org/docs/stable/generated/torch.optim.AdamW.html) optimizer, the initial learing rate of 0.0002, dropout rate of 0.2, [ExponentialLR](https://pytorch.org/docs/stable/generated/torch.optim.lr_scheduler.ExponentialLR.html) learning rate scheduler, and so forth.
 For further details, please refer to the paper, or the extensive documentation within the training procedure modules themselves (`LSTM_seq2seq\train_procedure.py` and `SuTraN\train_procedure.py`).

 #### ED-LSTM - Inference
 As already mentioned, and similar to ***SuTraN***, AR inference is conducted by the decoder only, which iteratively predicts the activity label and timestamp (proxy) pertaining to the next event, and uses these predictions to construct a new suffix event token, after which the next elements in the two sequences can be generated.
 The derivation of these predictions happens identically to SuTraN, and is explained in [Appendix A](#appendix-a---auto-regressive-ar-inference-with-sutran).
-After AR decoding, similar to *SEP-LSTM*, an additional remaining runtime prediction is derived from summing the elapsed time predictions, i.e. $\hat{r}_k \ = \ \sum_{i=1}^{D-1}\hat{t}_{k+i}^p$, with $D$ being the decoding step at which the $\mathit{EOS}$ token is predicted by the activity prediction head.
+After AR decoding, similar to *SEP-LSTM*, an additional remaining runtime prediction is derived from summing the elapsed time predictions, i.e. $\hat{r} _ k  =  \sum^{D-1}_{i=1} \hat{t} _ {k+i}^p$, with $D$ being the decoding step at which the $\mathit{EOS}$ token is predicted by the activity prediction head.

 #### ED-LSTM - Data Format